 Luiz Andre Barroso

-Luiz André Barroso is a Google Fellow and the head of the office of Cross-Google Engineering (xGE) which is responsible for company-wide technical coordination.
+Luiz André Barroso was a Google Fellow and the head of the office of Cross-Google Engineering (xGE) which was responsible for company-wide technical coordination.
 In his time at Google he has worked as a VP of Engineering in the Core and Maps teams, and as the technical leader in areas such as Google Search and the design of Google‘s computing platform.
 Barroso has co-authored research articles in areas such as computer architecture, energy efficient computing and distributed systems.
 He co-wrote "The Datacenter as a Computer", the first textbook to describe the architecture of warehouse-scale computing systems, now in its 3rd edition.

-Barroso is a Fellow of the Association for Computing Machinery, and the American Association for the Advancement of Science, a member of the National Academy of Engineering and of the American Academy of Arts and Sciences, and the recipient of the 2020 ACM/IEEE Computer Society Eckert Mauchly award.
+Barroso was a Fellow of the Association for Computing Machinery, and the American Association for the Advancement of Science, a member of the National Academy of Engineering and of the American Academy of Arts and Sciences, and the recipient of the 2020 ACM/IEEE Computer Society Eckert Mauchly award.
 From 2013-2019 he served on the National Academies' Computer Science and Telecommunications Board.

 Before Google, he was a member of the research staff at Digital Equipment Corporation and Compaq, which undertook pioneering research on modern multi-core microprocessors.
 He has B.S. and M.S. degrees in Electrical Engineering from the Pontifícia Universidade Católica of Rio de Janeiro, and a Ph.D. in Computer Engineering from the University of Southern California.